Australian Financial Calendar 2026 — Every Key Date

 1 JulySuper contribution caps increaseConcessional and non-concessional caps rising with CPI indexation.

-1 JulyTransfer balance cap: $2.0M → $2.1MAffects how much you can transfer to a tax-free retirement pension.
+1 JulyTransfer balance cap: $1.9M → $2.1MAffects how much you can transfer to a tax-free retirement pension.
+(Separate from the Total Super Balance threshold for non-concessional eligibility, which steps $2.0M → $2.1M the same day.)

 1 JulyLISTO: $500 → $810Income threshold rising to $45,000.
 More low-income workers eligible.